elunna/nerfhack-changelog/README.md

 ## QUALITY OF LIFE FEATURES

 * Chaotics do not get alignment penalties for angering, attacking, or killing peacefuls (xnh)
-* Running and traveling no longer pushes boulders (xnh)
+* Running and travelling no longer pushes boulders (xnh)
-* When traveling, engravings on graves will not be stopped on or considered 'interesting'
+* When travelling, engravings on graves will not be stopped on or considered 'interesting'
+* When travelling, the player will avoid ice and puddles.
 * Stop occupations when the hero is caught in a poison gas cloud
 * Allow lighting only 1 candle in a stack (GnollHack).
+* Inform player when casting healing at monsters with full HP.

 ### Streamlined Identification Features
 A general design philosophy of NerfHack is to automatically identify items that are unambiguous from various effects.
 If a quick wiki lookup is all that is needed (ie: sink ring identification) let's save the player from opening up a browser.